tree-sitter/tree-sitter/docs/index.md

 # Introduction

 Tree-sitter is an incremental parsing library.
-It can be used to build a concrete syntax tree for a source file and to efficiently update the syntax tree as the source file is edited.
+It can build a concrete syntax tree for a source file and efficiently update the syntax tree as the source file is edited.
 Tree-sitter aims to be:

 * **General** enough to parse any programming language
 * **Fast** enough to parse on every keystroke in a text editor